Italy Row, AI In Focus At Worlds Biggest Book Fair - UrduPoint

 Italy Row, AI In Focus At World's Biggest Book Fair

+A row over an Italian mafia author, growing interest in wacky literary subgenres and the use of AI in publishing will be in focus at the world's biggest book fair this week

-Frankfurt, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2024) An eclectic range of topics will be in focus at the world's biggest book fair this week, from a row over an Italian mafia author to growing interest in wacky literary subgenres and AI in publishing.
+Frankfurt, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2024) A row over an Italian mafia author, growing interest in wacky literary subgenres and the use of AI in publishing will be in focus at the world's biggest book fair this week.

 The Frankfurt book fair, which officially kicks off Wednesday, brings together authors, publishers and other industry players over five days in the western German city.